 Most important, after changing my diet and embracing a healthier lifestyle, I feel amazing.

 I don’t think so, but then again I no longer look at food as entertainment.
 Food is fuel, nothing more.
-I can still enjoy a great conversation over a healthy meal with friends; I simply don’t need to let the food be my source of entertainment.
+I can still enjoy a great conversation over a healthy meal with friends—I simply don’t let the food be my source of entertainment.
 I enjoy the food I eat, but I enjoy the rest of my life, too.

 Does that mean my exact diet will also work for you?
 Maybe.
 But maybe not.
 There’s only one way to know for sure: test it out yourself.
 You can emulate my diet for ten days and see how it makes you feel, see what aspects work for you.
 Or try any one aspect for ten days: go without sugar or bread or processed foods, add green drink or fresh juice or daily exercise, and notice the changes.
 I’m certain you can do anything for ten days.
 See how those changes make you feel, and then adjust accordingly.